So your business has finally decided to enter the world of warehouse automation.

 Automation to the Rescue

-To remove the chances of human error and the massive loss of profits, time and productivity associated with it, warehouses need to take the first step and automate the data collection process.
-That means implementing a system where information is collected automatically using a barcode scanner or similar method.
+To remove the chances of human error and the massive loss of profits, time, and productivity associated with it, warehouses need to take the first step and automate the data collection process.
+That means implementing a system where information is collected automatically using a barcode scanner or similar methods.

-Some solutions, like Loxodo's Mobile Warehouse Management Offering, are designed to eliminate costly scanners and make use of mobile and handheld devices for data capture.
+Some warehouse management system offerings are designed to eliminate costly scanners and make use of mobile and handheld devices for data capture.
 The company's system uses a mobile app that is designed to work with SAP Business One and SAP Business ByDesign to streamline and automate warehouse management and operations.

 Typically, device-agnostic software facilitates communication between mobile devices or scanners and the ERP or central storage repository.
-Data is collected from a variety of sources include barcodes, RFID tags, physical automation equipment and IoT devices.
+Data is collected from a variety of sources including barcodes, RFID tags, physical automation equipment, and IoT devices.

 The Value of Automating Data Collection